Elliana Walmsley: 2018–present

 In 2018, Walmsley participated in Dancing with the Stars: Juniors as a professional with Jason Maybaum and Emma Slater.
 In July 2019, she booked the starring role of Clara in the 2019/2020 Radio City Christmas Spectacular show alongside The Rockettes after pursuing the role for three years.
 In 2020, it was announced that Walmsley would star in season 7 of the Brat web-based series Chicken Girls.
-Walmsey has been a YouTube personality since November 2020.
+Walmsley has been a YouTube personality since November 2020.
 She has collaborated with fellow YouTubers Piper Rockelle, Emily Dobson, Lev Cameron, and Jenna Davis.